silver-deguz/CVML-prep/deep-learning-questions.md

 - batch normalization

+## Q: What's the difference between SGD (stochastic gradient descent) and batch gradient descent?
+SGD updates the weights/parameters for each training example, whereass batch gradient descent updates the weights after a batch of examples.

 ## Notes
 - CNNs allow for spatial invariance i.e. an object can be shifted and translated in an image and it will still represent the object.
 This allows for a model to not attach an object to a certain location in an image.
 Also allows for fewer parameters and weight sharing.
 - Bagging vs boosting